OrqueIO/Orqueio-bpm-examples/scripttask/xslt-scripttask/README.md

 # Script Task which uses XSLT

 > Note: This example works also only with the XSLT scriptengine extension which is part of the
-> Camunda Platform **enterprise edition**.
+> Orqueio Platform **enterprise edition**.

-This quickstart demonstrates how to use the XSLT script engine extension to transform data in Camunda Platform.
+This quickstart demonstrates how to use the XSLT script engine extension to transform data in Orqueio Platform.
 The example is *classless*, relying entirely on scripting and expression language.

 The example includes a BPMN 2.0 process which invokes a simple script task which transforms the input data